trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 Update Manager
 ==============

-Update Manager provides a graphical interface for keeping the TrueOS® operating system and its installed applications up-to-date.
+Update Manager provides a graphical interface for keeping the |trueos|
+operating system and its installed applications up-to-date.

-The TrueOS® update mechanism provides several safeguards to ensure that updating the operating system or its software is a low-risk operation.
+The |trueos| update mechanism provides several safeguards to ensure updating the operating system or its software is a low-risk operation.
 The following steps occur automatically during an update:

-* The update automatically creates a snapshot (copy) of the current operating system, known as a boot environment (BE), and mounts that snapshot in the background.
+* The update automatically creates a snapshot (copy) of the current operating system, known as a boot environment (BE), and mounts the snapshot in the background.
 All of the updates then occur in the snapshot.
-This means that you can safely continue to use your system while it is updating as no changes are being made to the running version of the operating system or any of the applications currently in use.
+This means you can safely continue to use your system while it is updating, as no changes are being made to the running version of the operating system or any of the applications currently in use.
   Instead, all changes are being made to the mounted copy.

-.. note:: if the system is getting low on disk space and there is not enough space to create a new BE, the update will fail with a message indicating that there is not enough space to perform the update.
+.. note:: If the system is getting low on disk space and there is not enough space to create a new BE, the update will fail with a message indicating there is not enough space to perform the update.

-* While the update is occurring, and until you reboot after the update, you will not be able to use AppCafe® to manage software.
+* While the update is occurring, and until you reboot after the update, you will be unable to use |appcafe| to manage software.
 This is a safety measure to prevent package conflicts.
-Also, the system shutdown and restart buttons will be greyed out until the update is complete and the system is ready for reboot.
+Also, the system shutdown and restart buttons will be greyed out until the update is complete and the system is ready to reboot.
 Should a power failure occur in the middle of an update, the system will reboot into the current boot environment, returning the system to the point before the upgrade started.
 Simply restart the update to continue the update process.

-* Once the update is complete, the new boot environment, or updated snapshot, is added as the first entry in the boot menu and activated so that the system will boot into it, unless you pause the boot menu and specify otherwise.
-A pop-up message will indicate that a reboot is required.
-You can either finish what you are doing and reboot now into the upgraded snapshot, or ask the system to remind you again at a later time.
-To configure the time of the next warning, click the "Next Reminder" drop-down menu where you can select 1, 5, 12, or 24 hours, 30 minutes, or never (for this login session).
-Note that the system will not apply any more updates or allow you to start another manual update or install additional software using AppCafe® until you reboot.
+* Once the update is complete, the new boot environment or updated snapshot is added as the first entry in the boot menu.
+It is then activated so the system will boot into it, unless you pause the boot menu and specify otherwise.
+A pop-up message will indicate a reboot is required.
+You can either finish what you are doing now and reboot into the upgraded snapshot, or ask the system to remind you again later.
+  To configure the time of the next warning, click the :guilabel:`Next Reminder` drop-down menu where you can select 1, 5, 12, or 24 hours, 30 minutes, or never (for this login session).
+  Note the system will not apply any more updates, allow you to start another manual update, or install additional software using |appcafe|
+  until you reboot.

-* The default ZFS layout used by TrueOS® ensures that when new boot environments are created, the :file:`/usr/local/`, :file:`/usr/home/`, :file:`/usr/ports/`, :file:`/usr/src/` and :file:`/var/` directories remain untouched.
-This way, if you decide to rollback to a previous boot environment, you will not lose data in your home directories, any installed applications, or downloaded src or ports.
+* The default ZFS layout used by |trueos| ensures when new boot environments are created, the :file:`/usr/local/`, :file:`/usr/home/`, :file:`/usr/ports/`, :file:`/usr/src/` and :file:`/var/` directories remain untouched.
+This way, if you decide to roll back to a previous boot environment, you will not lose data in your home directories, any installed applications, or downloaded source files or ports.
 However, you will return the system to its previous state, before the update was applied.

 Managing Updates
 ----------------

-An example of the "Updates" tab is shown in :numref:`Figure %s: Managing Updates <update1>`.
+An example of the :guilabel:`Updates` tab is shown in :numref:`Figure %s: Managing Updates <update1>`.

 .. _update1: